birdneststream/asciibird/README.md

 * Redo (ctrl y) is a buggy
 * Circle brush (works okay for odd width and height numbers)
 * Importer could be re-written with regex
+* Exporter will default transparent bg to black by default, which wont for some asciis
 ## Focusing on Now

 * Modals to add
  * Asciibird options / Options modal from skgs PR

-* Review encodings check on file import - UTF8 vs Latin something
 * Context Menus (right click menu) - add to other areas of asciibird
 * LAYERS, drag and drop to arrange layers
 * Image overlay for trace mode
+* Experimental code to only render blocks visible on screen
+* Review encodings check on file import - UTF8 vs Latin something
 # Keyboard Shortcuts

 ## ASCII Editing